 8.1 Test samples and RMs shall be handled with care to prevent contamination.
-Any residues from the manufacturing processes shall be considered to be integral to the device, device portion or component.
+Any residue from the manufacturing processes shall be considered integral to the device, device portion or component.

-NOTE For additional guidance on preparation see Annex B.
+NOTE For additional guidance on preparation, see Annex B.

-- a) Test samples from sterilized devices and RMs shall be handled aseptically if appropriate to the test procedure. - b) Test samples from a device which is normally supplied non-sterile, but which requires sterilization prior to use, shall be sterilized by the method recommended by the manufacturer and handled aseptically if appropriate to the test procedure. - c) If test samples are cleaned prior to sterilization, the influence of the cleaning process and cleaning agent shall be considered in the selection and handling of the test sample.
+- a) Test samples from sterilized devices and RMs shall be handled aseptically, if appropriate to the test procedure. - b) Test samples from a device which is normally supplied non-sterile, but requires sterilization prior to use, shall be sterilized by the method recommended by the manufacturer and handled aseptically, if appropriate to the test procedure. - c) If test samples are cleaned prior to sterilization, the influence of the cleaning process and cleaning agent shall be considered in the selection and handling of the test sample.

-8.2 If sterile test samples are required for the test procedure, the effect of the sterilization or resterilization process on the test sample and RMs shall be considered.
+8.2 Test samples from devices not required to be sterile in use shall be used as supplied and handled aseptically throughout the test sample preparation.
+If sterile test samples are required for a test procedure, e.g. for cytotoxicity testing, the effect of the sterilization or resterilization process on the test sample and RM shall be considered.

-8.3 When test samples and RMs need to be cut into pieces as described in 10.3.3 b), the influence of previously unexposed surfaces, e.g., lumens or cut surfaces, shall be considered.
+8.3 When test samples and RMs need to be cut into pieces, as described in 10.3.3, the influence of previously unexposed surfaces, e.g. lumens or cut surfaces, shall be considered.
 Tools used for cutting medical devices into representative portions for testing shall be cleaned between uses to prevent contamination.